Piyusha1996/INDE-577/README.md

 Further Reading
-Hands-On Machine Learning with Scikit-learn, Keras, and Tensorflow An Introduction to Statistical Learning: with Applications in R Deep Learning Illustrated: A Visual, Interactive Guide to Artificial Intelligence Python Basics: A Practical Introduction to Python3 Python Machine Learning
+!Hands-On Machine Learning with Scikit-learn, Keras, and Tensorflow !An Introduction to Statistical Learning: with Applications in R !Deep Learning Illustrated: A Visual, Interactive Guide to Artificial Intelligence !Python Basics: A Practical Introduction to Python3 !Python Machine Learning